-The nominees for the EE Rising Star Award 2019 are:
+The other nominees for the EE Rising Star Award 2019 were:

 Jessie Buckley has established herself as a true talent of stage and screen since playing Anne Egermann in the West End revival of Stephen Sondheim’s A Little Night Music.
 Playing the role of Moll in Beast saw Jessie give a critically acclaimed performance, with critics praising her for bringing a fresh, frank feminine perspective to her leading performance.
 The film was launched to wide acclaim at last year’s Toronto International Film Festival.
 At this year’s film festival, Jessie’s most recent project, Wild Rose, was premiered, in which Jessie plays a Glaswegian musician who dreams of becoming a Nashville star.
 The film concluded to a standing ovation and is due to be released in April 2019.
 Jessie was named a BAFTA Breakthrough Brit in 2017.

 Jessie Buckley, commenting on her nomination, said: “I would like to thank both BAFTA and the jury from the bottom of my heart for putting me forward for the 2019 EE Rising Star Award – it’s a huge honour and a fantastic category to be nominated for, especially as the winner is decided by film fans at home.”